-Reality Pro’s advanced feature set will supposedly require a processor as powerful as the Apple M2 MacBook chip, and it will include multiple displays and many sensors.
-This all will require a significant source of power.
+Reality Pro’s advanced feature set supposedly will require a processor as powerful as the Apple M2 MacBook chip, and it will include multiple displays and many sensors.
+All that cutting-edge tech will require a significant power source.

 News that the upcoming AR/VR headset will use a separate, waist-mounted battery pack surfaced in early January.
-These will be swappable as the device can only run for two hours on a single charge.
+These will be swappable, since the device can only run for two hours on a single charge.

-This is a mistake Apple learned from early VR headsets that required lengthy recharge cycles after use.
-And moving the battery off the user’s head might make the more comfortable to wear.
+Apple apparently learned from a mistake made by manufacturers of early VR headsets, which required lengthy recharge cycles after use.
+Moving the battery off the user’s head (and into a back pocket) might make the headset more comfortable to wear.

 It’s not clear yet what the “killer app” for virtual reality will be.
-It’s frequently used for gaming now, and Apple is keeping that in mind as one option for users of its upcoming headset.
+VR is frequently used for gaming now, and Apple is keeping that in mind as one option for users of its upcoming headset.
 There are others, of course.